rivy-go/git-changelog/README.md

     4. <name>       - Commit contained in <name>.

 OPTIONS:
-  --init                                generate the git-chglog configuration file in interactive --config value, -c value              specifies a different configuration file to pick up (default: ".chglog/config.yml") --output value, -o value              output path and filename for the changelog; if not specified, output to stdout --next-tag value                      treat unreleased commits as specified tags (EXPERIMENTAL) --silent                              disable stdout output
+  --init                                generate the git-changelog configuration file in interactive --config value, -c value              specifies a different configuration file to pick up (default: ".changelog/config.yml")
+  --output value, -o value              output path and filename for the changelog; if not specified, output to stdout --next-tag value                      treat unreleased commits as specified tags (EXPERIMENTAL) --silent                              disable stdout output